chadwcarlson/metabase/README.md

 The installer will allow you to add databases.
 Configure the database you are trying to connect, or skip that step and Metabase will load an H2 Sample Dataset to start off with.

 ## Platform.sh customizations

+**Some more general explanation of why these files are necessary additions to replicate**

 The following files have been added in order to download Metabase during the build hook and to deploy the application on Platform.sh.
 If using this template as a reference for your own project, replicate the changes below.